inscopix/isxcore/doc/source/specs/DateTime.rst

 Requirements
 ^^^^^^^^^^^^

-- Read access to string representations of date/time.
+- Read access to string representations.

+  At least a format like "20150512-142947-372".
+Also things like day of the week and month name would be useful.

+- Creation using string representations.

   At least a format like "20150512-142947-372".
 Also things like day of the week and month name would be useful.